-After you file all the paperwork and the court finds it appropriate, the court will assign a trustee for your case.
-The trustee will help you with the remaining bankruptcy process, including determining the assets that you can liquidate to pay the debt.
+After the petitioner files all the paperwork and the court finds it appropriate, the court will assign a trustee for the case.
+The trustee will help the debtor with the remaining bankruptcy process, including determining the assets that the petitioner can liquidate to pay the debt.

 Meeting of Creditors

-It is the meeting of all creditors, where the creditors can question you on the details you submitted to the court.
-Creditors can also challenge your plan to discharge the debt.
+It is the meeting of all creditors, where the creditors can question the debtor on the details of debts submitted to the court.
+Creditors can also challenge the petitioner’s plan to discharge the debt.

 Liquidation of Nonexempt Property

-If you have any asset that you can liquidate to pay back the debt, then the trustee has to decide whether or not to seize that asset.
+If there is any asset that one can liquidate to pay back the debt, then the trustee has to decide whether or not to seize that asset.

 Reaffirmation of Secured Debts

-The trustee will now work on your secured debt.
-In this step, you can reaffirm the debt.
-This means deciding whether or not you plan to continue making payments.
+The trustee will now work on the list of secured debts.
+In this step, the petitioner can reaffirm the debt.
+This means deciding whether or not the filer plan to continue making payments.

 Financial Management Course

-The process involves you attending a financial management course on budgeting and finances.
-The primary objective of the course is to train you so that you don’t fall into similar financial issues again.
-You will have to provide proof of the completion of the course.
+The process involves the debtor attending a financial management course on budgeting and finances.
+The primary objective of the course is to train the debtor so that one does not fall into similar financial issues again.
+The debtor will have to provide proof of the completion of the course.

 Discharged of Debts

-This step involves discharging your unsecured consumer debt.
-Once you discharge your debt, your bankruptcy gets complete.
+This step involves discharging the unsecured consumer debt.
+Once the petitioner discharges the debt, the bankruptcy gets complete.
 These debts could be credit cards, personal loans, and other similar debts.
-Now you will be free from these debts and move ahead for a fresh start.
+Now the debtor will be free from these debts and move ahead for a fresh start.

 Preference for Making Payment

-When someone goes bankrupt, they don’t have enough money to pay back all the creditors.
+When someone goes bankrupt, they do not have enough money to pay back all the creditors.
 However, if the person pays back one creditor and not others, we call it a preferential payment.